 This is why you need to be more vocal with your husband and come to a conclusion together about how you can solve the matter carefully.

-Your husband, partner, or spouse will be helping you out in no time at all!
+Your husband, partner, or spouse will be helping you out in no time!

 I hope my suggestions can help you experience better parenthood with your husband.